-It’s tempting to assume that textured insoles give a better grip, in the same way that rubber gloves make it easier to handle wet dishes.
+The assumption is that textured insoles provide better grip in the same way that rubber gloves make it easier to handle wet dishes.
 Surprisingly, though, that’s not the reason why they help.

 You see, poor balance is often linked to reduced plantar sensation (lack of feeling in the soles of the feet).
 It’s one of the most common side effects of MS, for example.
 Elderly people with reduced plantar sensation are at a higher risk of falls, and in healthy young people, numbing parts of the foot with ice makes it much harder to balance.

 There are dozens of conditions which leave patients with reduced plantar sensation.
-So far, most tests on textured insoles have looked at either MS or Parkinson’s, but they have the potential to help patients with diabetes, arthritis sufferers, people who’ve had a stroke… The evidence is still being gathered, but it looks promising.
-“Wearing textured insoles is like taking vitamin C tablets,” jokes one podiatrist.
-“We haven’t yet proven the benefits, but it’s cheap, it might help, and it certainly won’t do you any damage.
-I recommend them to all my patients.”
+So far, most studies focus on MS or Parkinson’s, but textured insoles have the potential to help patients with diabetes, arthritis sufferers, people who’ve had a stroke.
+The evidence is still being gathered, but it looks promising.

-What about the effects on people who don’t suffer from any illness?
+What about the effects on people who don’t suffer from any musckuloskeletal conditions or diseases?
 A study on older people, who were healthy apart from a risk of falls, showed mixed results.
 In that case, textured insoles reduced walking speed and step length.
-Of course, you’re less likely to slip if you’re walking more slowly, but it’s quite a trade-off to make.
-(Source)
+Of course, you’re less likely to slip if you’re walking more slowly, but it’s quite a trade-off to make (Source).

 The researchers suggested that people may need some time to acclimatise to the insoles.
 For patients with MS, textured insoles improved their balance – but not immediately.
 The full benefits were only seen after wearing them every day for four weeks.
 Another study suggested that as little as 5 minutes of practice time is enough to feel the benefits of walking on a textured surface, and after just a few minutes of practice with textured insoles there is a noticeable deterioration in balance after you take them off.